-How did Week 1 go?
 Did you remove all paper napkins and towels from your kitchen?
 Great!
 You’re that much closer to a Zero Waste Kitchen.
 Let’s move on to the very-much-more-toxic item: plastic.
-And learn how we can switch to glass for a zero waste kitchen.
+And learn how we can switch to glass for a plastic-free kitchen.

-Switch to Glass for a Zero Waste Kitchen
+- One Step Closer to a Zero Waste Kitchen

 Do we need a reminder about the ill effects of plastic?